 - You exceeded the maximum recipients.

-After reaching one of these limits, a user can't send new messages for up to 24 hours.
-However, they can still access their G Suite account and receive incoming email.
-The user can also access their other Google services.
-After this suspension period, sending limits are automatically reset and the user can resume sending mail.
+After reaching one of these limits, users can't send new messages for up to 24 hours.
+However, they can still access their Google Workspace account, get incoming email, and use their other Google services.
+After this suspension period, sending limits are reset and users can resume sending mail.

 Sending limits can change without notice.
 Limits per day are applied over a rolling 24-hour period, not a set time of day.

 - Sending limits are different if your organization uses the SMTP relay service to route outgoing mail through Google.
-See instead sending limits for the SMTP relay service.
+Instead, go to sending limits for the SMTP relay service.

 - Quotas might be different if you're using Google Apps Script.

 - The Google Groups for Business service has its own Gmail message and posting limits.